bijoutrouvaille/oppeosdocs/legal/terms.md

 ### Warranties

-This Website is provided “as is,” with all faults, and Oppeos express no representations or warranties, of any kind related to this Website or the materials contained on this Website.
+This Website is provided “as is,” with all faults, and Oppeos expresses no representations or warranties, of any kind related to this Website or the materials contained on this Website.
 Also, nothing contained on this Website shall be interpreted as advising you.

 ### Disputes